Back

 min read

-Fine-tuning models have gained momentum with the advent of transfer learning, particularly in natural language processing.
-Imagine this: instead of constructing a model from zero, practitioners now adapt sophisticated models initially developed by giants like Google or Microsoft.
+Fine-tuning models have gained momentum with the advent of transfer learning, particularly in natural language processing (NLP).
+Instead of starting from scratch, practitioners tweak sophisticated models initially developed by tech giants like Google or Microsoft.

-This blog post will navigate the intricacies of model fine-tuning, presenting practical scenarios, techniques, challenges, metrics, and best practices.
+In this blog post, you will explore the details of model fine-tuning, covering real-life scenarios, techniques, challenges, metrics, and best practices.

 Fundamentals of ML Model Fine-tuning